top of page

 To see the world beyond the skies,

-to know the mind behind the eyes,
+to touch the mind behind the eyes,

 To find the many in the one